w0mby/ZoneEntityCount/README.md

 You can save a zone: /mobcount -3 61 -14 -5 61 17 COW set ZoneNameToSave

-then to use it: /mobcount ZoneNameToUse
+then to use it: /mobcount zone ZoneNameToUse

-and you can delete a saved zone: /mobcount del ZoneNameToDelete
+You can delete a saved zone: /mobcount del ZoneNameToDelete

+And last but not least you can get the list of recorded zone /mobcount list

+In addition you have also a zone definition by having a Kelp in your principal hand and right click two block at the two coordinates.

 Implemented types